Spoiled Children of Divorce

 April 5, 2009, 10:18 pm

-Filed under: Abandonment, Raised by non-relatives, Violence, indifferent parents
+Filed under: Abandonment, indifferent parents, Raised by non-relatives, Violence

 On Friday night James Harrison and his 16 year old daughter found their wife/mother in a store with another man.
 The wife is said to have argued with Harrison and told him that she was leaving him for this other man.
 On Saturday afternoon the neighbors called the police to check on the Harrison’s five children.
 The police found the 5 children in their home, shot dead.
 Harrison later killed himself.